Are you planning to visit Paris during late February, March or April?

 As a bonus, you can usually spot the earliest pale pink cherry blooms plus a few white ones as early as late February.

-Unfortunately, the cherry trees are scattered in the garden areas dotted around the former French military drilling grounds, so you may have to hunt around for them.
+The cherry trees are scattered in the garden areas dotted around the former French military drilling grounds, so you may have to hunt around for them.

 But when you come across the cherry trees in bloom, they are lovely and you'll feel well-rewarded for your efforts.
+If you're here to do a photoshoot, your photographer will usually know the best places to find them.

 Book a VIP photoshoot with a professional photographer